 At last, Frankfort residents and their children will have cultural opportunities right in their own downtown.
 Schools and daycares will have a local destination for cultural field trips.
 And the Grand almost certainly will be a center for social engagement as well as a venue for civic participation and education.

 Share Your Experience: If you want to review a business, share your experience on the specific business's Facebook page or Google Local Business listing.
-Your feedback helps others choose wisely.
+This helps others in making informed decisions.